 Director, Office of Strategic Services, National Capital Region IT, U.S. Department of Veterans Affairs, Washington

 "We're like in-house consultants," Paschane explains.
-"We define and measure key elements of the organisation — how information systems work, what people know and don't know, the triggers by which things get done — and once we do that, we apply IT in a very clean, contemporary way" to help improve performance and, as he puts it, "debureaucratise" departments.
-Thus far, the Office of Strategic Services has taken on some 15 case studies, all aimed in one way or another at optimising performance of people and departments.
+"We define and measure key elements of the organization -- how information systems work, what people know and don't know, the triggers by which things get done -- and once we do that, we apply IT in a very clean, contemporary way" to help improve performance and, as he puts it, "debureaucratize" departments.
+Thus far, the Office of Strategic Services has taken on some 15 case studies, all aimed in one way or another at optimizing performance of people and departments.
 "If we can get 100,000 veterans to stay in school this semester because we fixed a problem within the GI Bill processes, that's a win," Paschane says.

 What he brings to the table: Paschane may work in IT, but he's not necessarily of IT.
-With a master's degree in behavioral-organisational research and a doctorate in medical geography, Paschane's specialty is the really big picture — applying science and technology to human and organisational development.
-He developed and now champions a discipline, the Performance Architectural Science Systems (PASS), that taps the power of operational analytics, advanced media and emerging technology to help organisations shift from heavy bureaucracies to what he calls "light enterprises" — which feature increased capability, reduced costs and the ability to innovate.
+With a master's degree in behavioral-organizational research and a doctorate in medical geography, Paschane's specialty is the really big picture -- applying science and technology to human and organizational development.
+He developed and now champions a discipline, the Performance Architectural Science Systems (PASS), that taps the power of operational analytics, advanced media and emerging technology to help organizations shift from heavy bureaucracies to what he calls "light enterprises" -- which feature increased capability, reduced costs and the ability to innovate.